-The Sound of Music (1965, Rated G – Family Friendly):
+The Sound of Music (1965, Rated G – Family Friendly)

 Julie Andrews is Maria, the spirited, young woman who leaves the convent and becomes a governess to the seven unruly charm and songs soon win the hearts of the children and their father but when Nazi, Germany unites with Austria, Maria is forced to attempt a daring escape with her new family.

-Goodwill Hunting (1997, Rated R – Restricted):
+Goodwill Hunting (1997, Rated R)

 Will Hunting, Matt Damon, has a genius-level IQ but chooses to work as a janitor at MIT.
 When he solves a difficult graduate-level math problem, his talents are discovered by Professor Gerald Lambeau, Stellan Skarsgard, who decides to help the misguided youth reach his potential.

-Miracle on 34th Street (1947, Not Rated):
+Miracle on 34th Street (1947, Not Rated)

 Six year old Susan has doubts childhood’s most enduring miracle Santa Clause.
 Her mother told her the “secret” about Santa a long time ago, so Susan doesn’t expect to receive the most important gifts on her Christmas list.

-Planes, Trains And Automobiles (1987, Rated R – Restricted):
+Planes, Trains And Automobiles (1987, Rated R

 This classic comedy stars Steve Martin and John Candy as unlikely travel buddies forced to partner up on a long road trip when their flight gets canceled.
 Together, they have to travel from New York City to Chicago to get home in time for Thanksgiving.
 They embark on a journey where neither of them seem to be able to catch a break — either from the fates or each other.

-Jumanji (1995, Rated PG – Parental Guidance):
+Jumanji (1995, Rated PG)

 There he remains for 26 years until he is freed from the game’s spell by two unsuspecting children.
 Now a grown man, Alan reunites with Sarah and together with Judy and Peter tries to outwit the game’s powerful forces in this imaginative adventure that combines breathtaking special effects with an enchanting mixture of comedy, magic and thrills.

-Field of Dreams (1989, Rated PG – Parental Guidance):
+Field of Dreams (1989, Rated PG)

 When Iowa farmer Ray, Kevin Costner, hears a mysterious voice one night in his cornfield saying “If you build it, he will come,” he feels the need to act.
 Despite taunts of lunacy, Ray builds a baseball diamond on his land, supported by his wife, Annie, Amy Madigan.

-Chef (1994, Rated R – Restricted):
+Chef (1994, Rated R)

 Carl joins forces with his ex-wife, Sofía Vergara, best friend, John Leguizamo and son, Emjay Anthony, to launch a food-truck business, and the venture provides a chance to reignite his passion for cooking — as well as his zest for life and love.

 Homeless teen Michael Oher has been lost in the system for years until he is taken in by the Tuohy family.
 They bring the stability his life has been missing and he brings to them an awareness of what their family may have lost in the hurried pace of their everyday life: togetherness.
 Based on a true story, it’s terribly heartwarming.
 Be sure to stick around for the pics in the credits.
 And what goes together more than Thanksgiving and football?
 This movie has both!

-A Christmas Story (1983, Rated Rated PG – Parental Guidance):
+A Christmas Story (1983, Rated PG)

 He then decides it’s the perfect theme for a report for his teacher, but her reaction is like his mother’s.
 He fantasizes about what it would be like to be Red Ryder and catch the bad guys.
 When the big day arrives he gets lots of presents under the tree including a lovely gift from his aunt that his mother just adores.
 But what about the BB gun?

-A Charlie Brown Thanksgiving (1973, Not Rated):
+A Charlie Brown Thanksgiving (1973, Not Rated)

 All our hero can cook is cold cereal and maybe toast.
 Is Charlie Brown doomed?
 Not when Linus, Snoopy and Woodstock chip in to save the (Thanksgiving) Day.
 With such good friends, Charlie Brown – and all of us – has so many reasons to be thankful.
 This Remastered Deluxe Edition with Improved Picture and Audio is guaranteed to bring on that grateful glow.

-Hook (1991, Rated PG – Parental Guidance):
+Hook (1991, Rated PG)

 HOOK stars Robin Williams as a grown-up Peter Pan and Dustin Hoffman as the infamous Captain Hook.
 Joining the fun is Julia Roberts as Tinkerbell, Bob Hoskins as the pirate Smee, and Maggie Smith as Granny Wendy Darling, who must convince middle-aged lawyer Peter Banning that he was once the legendary Peter Pan.
 And so the adventure begins anew, with Peter off to Neverland to save his two children from Captain Hook.
 Along the way, he rediscovers the power of imagination, friendship, and of magic.

-Sabrina (1954, Not Rated):
+Sabrina (1954, Not Rated)